 Lake Forest is a somewhat ethnically-diverse city.
 The people who call Lake Forest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Forest residents report their race to be White, followed by Asian.
 Important ancestries of people in Lake Forest include German, Irish, English, Italian, and Polish.

 The most common language spoken in Lake Forest is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and Chinese.